 Workers at the power plant were put up in the 'Taipower New Village'.
 Currently this is just up the hill from the plant under some high voltage pylons.
 The lower half of the site is abandoned but surprisingly the upper buildings are mostly inhabited.
 The crackling of the power lines permeates the entire site.
 A four floor block in a striking sky blue sits right on top of a new looking substation.

 The Coastal Mining Area

 At the top of a winding overgrown road there's another large mining area.
 Most of the mines in Shenao go beneath sea level.
-The technology for cost-effective undersea mining wasn't available until after WW2 so all the mines date from the 1940's onwards.
+The technology for cost-effective undersea mining wasn't available until after WW2 so all the mines date from the 1940's onward.
 It was fitting that most of the mines in the area were operated by a fairly adventurous set of brothers.
 The Li family owned and managed the mines and also helped fund local infrastructure.
-They are the same family that operated Houtongs mines which I wrote about here.
+They are the same family that operated Houtongs mines ,which I wrote about here.

 The first pit is bricked up.
 It was a large mine that dropped very far under the ocean.
 A small tunnel mouth is next door and almost hidden in the trees.
 I went through this tunnel but there was nothing on the other side.
 It seems it was used for drainage.
 An old office sits above a second unsealed mine tunnel.
 This tunnel is earthen and wet with some failed supports.
 I have no idea how far it goes and didn't venture far inside.